 - Create a defensible space by clearing away dry grass and brush at least 100 feet from your home.
 Move firewood, grills and anything flammable at least 30 feet away.
 Find more tips below.

 - Create a wildfire action plan for your family, and review it regularly.
 Include escape routes, places to meet, contact info and emergency numbers (both in your cell-phone and written in your wallet).
 More information is below.

 - Share emergency contact information with neighbors and others you can depend on who live out of your area.

 - Walk your family through your house and property, pointing out the items of greatest importance.
 If (and only if) safety permits, you can grab these items on your way out the door.

 - Keep your important papers in a fireproof, waterproof box.
 Include financial documents and account information (legal papers including birth certificates, passports, real estate deeds and wills), insurance information, and medical information.

 - Have a “go bag” ready with clothing, toiletries and other necessities for three days.
 This can also include an Emergency Preparedness Kit.

 - Take photos or video inside and outside your home to document your possessions and save them somewhere safe and accessible.
 This will help in the event that you need to make insurance claims for destroyed property.

 - Get pets used to leashes, halters, crates and trailers and include them in family emergency drills.

 - Keep the areas closest to your home clear of shrubs and trees, if possible.
-Use concrete, rocks or other noncombustible materials for landscaping.
-If you do have plants close to your home, keep them pruned and as far away from the structure as you can.
+Instead of flammable plants, use concrete, rocks or other noncombustible materials for landscaping.
+On the other hand, if you do have plants close to your home, keep them pruned and as far away from the structure as you can.

 - Clear roof surfaces and gutters regularly to avoid accumulation of flammable materials.